Mallika (1957 film)

 Mallika is a 1957 Indian Tamil-language film directed by Joseph Thaliath Jr. The film stars Gemini Ganesan and Padmini.
 It was released on 19 July 1957, and remade in Hindi as Payal the same year.

 Plot

 Kamala and Padma are the daughters of a businessman stationed in Burma.
 Due to losses, the businessman is forced to return to India with his wife and daughters.
 The plane crashes and the parents are killed.
 Padma, the younger daughter, loses her eyesight.
 Kamala joins a dance troupe for a living and to save for treatment of her sister.
 Kamala meets Mohan, a man from an affluent family, and falls in love with him.
 But Mohan's parents are against the marriage because Kamala is a dancer and they consider her as someone of low moral character.
 Mohan's father is murdered and Mohan is arrested.
-Kamala takes the blame on to herself in order to save Mohan.
+Kamala takes the blame in order to save Mohan.
 The truth is eventually revealed, Padma regains her sight and all ends well for everyone.